Apartment Accident Lawyer Dekalb County GA

 - Fire.
 An apartment fire can start any number of ways: oil ignites on the stove, an unattended cigarette that falls onto a flammable surface, the list is long.
 However, the apartment management company or owner is legally responsible for ensuring that safety equipment is installed and working in the event of an emergency.
 If they have knowingly failed to have this equipment in workable condition, such as fire and smoke alarms, emergency hallway and stairwell lighting, emergency exit signage, etc. and a fire occurs, they can be held liable for any injuries or deaths that result.
 An apartment accident lawyer Dekalb County GA renters hire can file a personal injury claim or wrongful death suit on your behalf.

 - Slip and fall accident.
 Apartment building owners and managers have an obligation to make sure the residents are safe.
 This includes making sure that ice that forms in the parking lot and on walkways is salted, cleared, or otherwise managed to prevent a slip and fall accident.
 Likewise, stairs, flooring, and pool surfaces must be safely maintained and repaired within a reasonable period of time.
 Signs warning of hazards must be put into place when a hazard cannot immediately be addressed.
-The Lynch Law Group is an apartment accident lawyer Dekalb County GA locals can trust to ascertain who is responsible for paying your accident-related damages.
+The Law Offices Of Andrew Lynch is an apartment accident lawyer Dekalb County GA locals can trust to ascertain who is responsible for paying your accident-related damages.
 He can file a claim on your behalf, and if necessary, represent you in court during a lawsuit.

 - Mold.
 Extensive mold, particularly in living areas, can be a serious health threat and has been linked to many types of illnesses.
 Treatment for mold-related illness can be frustratingly long and expensive.
 If your apartment has extensive mold which is often concealed behind walls and beneath floor coverings, and your apartment owner is aware, they are obligated to perform mold remediation immediately.
 If you believe anyone in your home is suffering from mold related illnesses, contact us immediately to confer with an apartment accident lawyer Dekalb County GA community members rely on for sound legal advice.